anushTikoo/Smart-Course-Suggestor/readme.md

 - Achieved high user engagement through the gamified, interactive 2D pathway visualization.
 - Reduced API timeouts and improved reliability by optimizing AI prompts and leveraging efficient models.
 - Created a robust, scalable PERN-stack architecture capable of handling concurrent learner requests.

+### Proof of Work
+- **Functional Application:** A complete PERN stack application developed and tested locally, featuring a working frontend dashboard and a robust Express/PostgreSQL backend.
+- **Live AI Integration:** Successful demonstration of prompt engineering and JSON parsing from the `gpt-oss-120b` model via OpenRouter to generate structured learning paths.
+- **Dynamic Visualization:** The custom 2D grid component successfully renders nodes, handles interactive states, and synchronizes progress with the backend database.
+*(Note: Please attach screenshots or a link to a demo video here to visually demonstrate the working application.)*

 ---